jundalisay/sp/content/en/research/lamarck/zoology/chapter-08.md

 ---
-title: The natural order of animals
+title: The Natural Order of animals
 heading: Chapter 8
 description:
 a: "Lamarck"